CRamosC11/Obitools/README.md

 ### **REPORT ANALISYS**
 ### **Quality score per base of all sequences.**
-This graph shows most of the sequences have a high quality score.
-The last nucleotids whose position in the sequences are between 140-150 bp have worse quality.
-This means that among all the sequencews analysed, majority of them have low quality nucleotids at the end of the sequences.
+This graph shows that most sequences have a high quality score.
-The blue line is the mean of the quality score.
-Above 20 is considered good quality.
-Overall quality is pretty good.
+However, the last nucleotides, located between positions 140 and 150 bp, tend to have lower quality.
+This indicates that, across all sequences analyzed, the majority exhibit a decrease in nucleotide quality towards the end.
+The blue line represents the mean quality score, with values above 20 considered to indicate good quality.
+Overall, the sequence quality is quite good.
 ![Captura de pantalla 2025-03-31 153237](https://github.com/user-attachments/assets/c2fb0b83-d693-4aed-8cf7-8b6f5f1b6d89)

 ### **Quality per sequences**